YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/AppSourcePublishing/appsource-requirements.instructions.md

                 Caption = 'Administration';
                 field("Created By"; Rec."Created By")
                 {
-                    ApplicationArea = All;
-                    ToolTip = 'Specifies who created this rating.';
                     Editable = false;
                 }
                 field("Created Date Time"; Rec."Created Date Time")
                 {
-                    ApplicationArea = All;
-                    ToolTip = 'Specifies when this rating was created.';
                     Editable = false;
                 }
             }